 For proprietary trading business, the Company mainly invests, through its subsidiaries, in the listed shares and real estate bonds in the Hong Kong market.
-During the year ended 31 December 2022, as the cash position of the Group improved significantly, the Group resumed its proprietary trading business to expand its source of revenue.
-The segment loss from the proprietary trading business was approximately HK\$1 million (2021: segment profit of approximately HK\$1.1 million).
+During the year ended 31 December 2023, as the cash position of the Group dropped significantly, the Group paused its proprietary trading business.
+The segment loss from the proprietary trading business was approximately HK\$11.2 million (2022: segment loss of approximately HK\$2 million).